When Someone’s Poking a Hole in You: Performing Evasive Maneuvers

 We’ve all interacted with someone who isn’t kind, wants to make an example of us, or takes a shot at us every now and then.
-Regardless of the context of the relationship or whatever deep-seated issues prompt that person to go after you, here are some dodge-and-weave routines to help ensure that if a punch is thrown you can minimize the blow.
+Regardless of the context of the relationship or whatever deep-seated issues prompted that person to go after you, here are some dodge-and-weave routines to help ensure that if a punch is thrown you can minimize the blow.

 Start with reflection: Is what your antagonist says about you true?
 And if it is true, do you care?
-Consider whether there’s an actual intention to do harm or a repeated pattern of hurt, or whether the dig is merely inadvertent or careless.
+Consider whether there’s actual intention to do harm or a repeated pattern of hurt, or whether the dig is merely inadvertent or careless.
 And will the experience matter to you in six months, or a month, or a week, or tomorrow — or can you just ignore it and let it waft away?
 (I’m talking about a real dissipation of tension here, not just pretending not to notice what happened.)

 If the answer to both these maneuvers is no, can you get away, as in leave the room, the role, or even the relationship?
 Some forms of interaction are inherently unhealthy.
 You may actually need a buffer, a recovery plan, or an exit strategy.